dewall3/nice_warm_coffee/README.md

 ![Grid_Eye_2](https://github.com/dewall3/nice_warm_coffee/assets/62768921/c396cef1-a285-4b92-99a1-066c81a9c91f)

 ### I2C PMOD TMP3 [S2 - inside hot plate enclosure]
-The TMP3 sensor is used to measure temperature within the hot plate to give an estimate of the danger level of touching the hot plate.
+The TMP3 sensor is used to measure the temperature within the hot plate to give an estimate of the danger level of touching the hot plate.

 https://digilent.com/reference/pmod/pmodtmp3/reference-manual